Taylor dispersion in arbitrarily shaped axisymmetric channels: Introduction

-Another analytical study relevant to the current work is that of Hoagland \& Prud'Homme\cite{Hoagland1985}, who analyzed Taylor-Aris dispersion in a long-thin, axisymmetric channel with a sinusoidal variation of radius along the streamwise direction using the method of moments.
-They presented numerical solutions of the method of moments for arbitrary wavelengths.
-They also derived an analytical expression for the long-term dispersion of solute in the limit of long wavelength which compared well with their numerical model.
-Adrover et al\cite{Adrover2019} later considered dispersion of both point- and finite-sized particles in a long-thin sinusoidal channel.
-For point-size particles, they obtained various asymptotic expressions for the effective, long-term dispersion coefficient in the limits of large and small $Pe_a$.
-To our knowledge, all previous analyses were not able to provide a simple prediction of the long-term spatial evolution of solute for arbitrary $Pe_a$.
+Note that all the aforementioned literature considers the spatial dispersion problem, as the dispersion process is quantified by the spatial moments of the averaged solute distribution.
+An alternative framework of temporal dispersion problem, proposed by Dankwerts \citep{Danckwerts1953}, quantifies the dispersion process in terms of its temporal moments.
+This formulation is particularly useful when the solute is monitored at a given distance from the inlet, and can also be useful in analyzing and benchmarking results from numerical models \citep{Rodrigues2021}.
+Although the formulations are different, the spatial moments and temporal moments of the dispersion process have been shown to be interrelated \citep{Vikhansky2014, Ginzburg2018}.

+To our knowledge, all previous analyses focused on the long-term dispersion behavior and were not able to provide a simple prediction of both the short-term and long-term spatial evolution of solute.
 We also know of no analytical work toward Taylor-Aris dispersion in an arbitrarily-shaped axisymmetric channel.
 Such analyses have significant potential to influence the design and analyses of a wide range of systems, including microfluidic devices.
-In the current study, we analyze the Taylor-Aris dispersion in an arbitrarily-shaped axisymmetric channel.
-We derive an expression for solute dynamics in terms of two coupled, closed-form ordinary differential equations (ODEs).
-These two ODEs enable prediction of the time evolution of the solute zone based on channel geometry alone.
-We compare and benchmark our predictions with Brownian dynamics simulations for a variety of cases.
-We also present a closed-form analytical description of the physical regimes of positive versus negative variance growth.
-To further demonstrate the utility of the analysis, we engineer two channel geometries of specialized functions.
-The first geometry results in a constant variance and the second results in a sinusoidal variance in space.
+In the current study, we analyze the Taylor-Aris dispersion in an arbitrarily-shaped axisymmetric channel with a slowly varying radius.
+We derive an expression for solute dynamics in terms of two coupled ordinary differential equations (ODEs).
+These two ODEs enable prediction of the time evolution of the solute zone based on channel geometry and the assumed lubrication flow.
+We compare and benchmark our predictions with Brownian dynamics analysis.
+We further develop a formulation useful in inverse problems where channels are designed to achieve desired spatial distribution of solute variance.
+We demonstrate this for the design of two channel geometries of specialized function.
+The first geometry results in a constant axial variance and the second results in a sinusoidal axial variance in space.